openedx/open-edx-proposals/oeps/architectural-decisions/oep-0026/caliper-realtime-events.rst

 Standardized Integration with Caliper
 *************************************

-Caliper is a standard that enables the collection, storage, and transport of data about learning.
-As a learning analytics framework, Caliper provides a common-gauge rail for disparate applications to use and share data from student interactions with learning software and administrative systems.
+Caliper Analtyics® is a specification defining "a structured approach to describing, collecting and exchanging learning activity data.
+Establishing a common vocabulary for describing learning interactions is a central objective.
+Promoting data interoperability, data sharing and data-informed decision making are also important goals."[#caliperDesignGoals]_  The standard has been described as "common-gauge rail for disparate applications to use and share data from student interactions with learning software and administrative systems."[#commonGaugeRail]_

-We have chosen Caliper as one of the primary communication standards for real-time events since many universities and other educational organizations prefer to use tools that require Caliper compliant activity tracking events.

 Caliper Learning Analytics Ecosystem
 ************************************